 Remove your steaks from the refrigerator to let the chill come off for a few minutes.
 Sprinkle them with salt and pepper.

-Once the grill is hot, cook your steaks over high direct heat.
+Once the grill is hot, cook the steaks over high direct heat.
 To cook to medium well, grill for 5 minutes over the hot part of the grill.
 Flip, then grill another 5-7 minutes, until the temperature of the steaks reaches 155F.
-(Grill a few minutes less for medium.)

-Remove the steaks from the grill and let them rest for a few minutes before cutting them, while you assemble the salad.
+Remove the steaks from the grill and let them rest for a few minutes while you assemble the salad.
 The steaks will coast up to 160F.

 Notes